Real Testing. Unbiased Reviews.

 A well-structured workout plan should target core and leg muscles, crucial for hiking performance.
 Exercises like jump squats, step-ups, and side planks are particularly effective.
 Cardio activities such as trail running and mountain biking can also significantly boost hiking fitness.

-Training for a hike provides significant advantages, ensuring you are both physically and mentally prepared for the challenge ahead.
-Finding a balance in your training routine is crucial; if something causes pain, make modifications to avoid injury.
-Preseason training prepares you for longer hikes and improves overall performance.
+Training for a hike gives you a real edge.
+You’ll be both physically and mentally prepared for the challenge ahead.
+Finding that balance in your training routine is key.
+If something hurts, modify your routine to avoid injury.
+That preseason training will get you ready for those longer hikes and improve your overall performance.

 Setting Up Your Hiking Training Schedule